Quantum correlations in general qubit-qudit axially symmetric states: Acknowledgements

-{\bf Acknowledgments:}\ S. H. was supported by Semnan University under Contract No. 21270.
-M.A.Y. was supported in part by a state task, the state registration number of the Russian Federation is $\#$124013000760-0.
+E.I.K. and M.A.Y. were supported in part by a state task, the state registration number of the Russian Federation is $\#$124013000760-0.
+S.H. thanks the School of Particles and Accelerators at the Institute for Research in Fundamental Sciences for their financial support.